This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Value for Money: Many consider vermeil to offer excellent value.
 You get the look and feel of precious metals (silver and gold) and significantly better durability than cheap plating, justifying the moderate price increase.

-• Intrinsic Value: It has some intrinsic value derived from its sterling silver content and the small amount of gold.
+• Intrinsic Value: It has some intrinsic value derived from its sterling silver content and the substantial amount of gold.
 This is higher than standard plated pieces but still much lower than solid gold.

 • Resale Value: Like most plated jewellery, resale value in precious metal markets is minimal to non-existent.
 Its value is primarily in its wearability and aesthetic quality while the plating lasts.

-Is it worth it?
-If you appreciate higher quality materials, desire longer wear than standard plating, and want an affordable touch of luxury without venturing into fine jewellery prices, then yes, gold vermeil often represents a worthwhile investment in your style.
+The Verdict: If you appreciate higher quality materials, desire longer wear than standard plating, and want an affordable touch of luxury without venturing into fine jewellery prices, then yes, gold vermeil often represents a worthwhile investment in your style.

 Gold Vermeil and Sensitive Skin: A Safer Plated Choice?